SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 I separated `setPhysicsToBall()` method into 4 different methods - `moveBall()` , `checkCollisionWithWalls()`, `checkCollisionWithPaddle()` and `checkCollisionWithBlocks()`.
 The `setPhysicsToBall()` method now calls these 4 methods.

-I have reorganized the `setPhysicsToBall()` method into smaller, more focused methods to improve readability and maintainability.
-It also makes the code clearer and easier to manage without altering its functionality.

 **Functions of each method**

 * _**moveBall()**_